 Connecting Positron

-I use the Github desktop GUI for handling git on my public projects.
-This isn’t an option here.
-Conveniently, Positron, which has become my data science IDE of choice5, has the same built-in git integration as VS Code, which is to say it can talk to any standard git remote, including Forgejo.
+Forgejo doesn’t come with a GUI, so that part of my workflow needs to change.
+Conveniently, Positron, which has become my data science IDE of choice6, has the same built-in git integration as VS Code, which is to say it can talk to any standard git remote, including Forgejo.

 After this setup, Positron’s Source Control panel handles subsequent commits and syncs through the GUI.